Home

 Although many Grand Tour travellers visited Rome in winter, it does not appear they were particularly interested in attending this ceremony.

-The Blessing of the Lambs (the apse is decorated with tapestries bearing the coat of arms of Luigi Valenti Gonzaga, titular cardinal of S. Agnese in 1778-90)
+The Blessing of the Lambs (the apse is decorated with tapestries bearing the coat of arms of Luigi Valenti Gonzaga, titular cardinal of S. Agnese in 1778-1790)

-The lambs come from the Monastero di S. Paolo alle Tre Fontane in the outskirts of Rome and their wool is woven by the Benedictine nuns of S. Cecilia in Trastevere.
+The lambs come from Monastero di S. Paolo alle Tre Fontane in the outskirts of Rome and their wool is woven by the Benedictine nuns of S. Cecilia in Trastevere.
 Because the lambs are stressed by the event their attendance to it is limited to a couple of minutes preceding the mass in honour of St. Agnes.

 The lambs leave the church in high spirits

-list of the Lenten Stations in an external link).
+Ash Wednesday marks the beginning of Lent: during each of the forty days of the Lenten Season the faithful pray in a different church of Rome.
 The first station is S. Sabina and the pope himself leads a short procession which moves from the large modern Benedictine monastery of S. Anselmo to the very old basilica which is part of a Dominican monastery.

 Ash Wednesday 2006: Pope Benedict XVI leads the procession to S. Sabina